mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/README.md

 Now unplug the trackpad and plug it back in, to see which driver gets loaded.

-## Data Layout of bluetooth packets.
+## Data Layout of Bluetooth packets.

 ```
 		/* The data layout for magic mouse 2 is: